 When I worked near Bunhill Fields, I’d take a short cut through it every morning.
 My story ‘All Times Are London Time‘ is set in the area.
 It’s about two would-be sports-show presenters competing to get ahead.
 Here’s the main character in Bunhill Fields on his lunch hour:

-“Ryan cuts through the graveyard on a York stone path slippery with lichen, walking past the melting gravestone of a cult poet buried as a pauper.
-By the time someone shelled out for a cheap stone, no one knew any more which bones were his, so it was inscribed ‘Near by lie the remains…’ The simple grave is dwarfed by Defoe’s whitewashed beacon, a monument to the benefits of journalism and reality fiction, of living well and dying famous.”
+“Ryan cuts through the graveyard on a York stone path crusted with dried lichen, walking past the melting gravestone of a cult poet buried as a pauper.
+By the time an admirer got it together to shell out for a cheap headstone a century or so after his death, no one knew where the poet’s bones lay, so it was inscribed, ‘Somewhere near by lie the remains of the poet-painter William Blake.’
+The simple grave is dwarfed by Defoe’s whitewashed beacon, a monument to the benefits of journalism and reality fiction, of living well and dying famous.”

 The cult poet (who was also an artist and printmaker) is William Blake, and his better off neighbour is the author of Robinson Crusoe, Daniel Defoe.
 In fact neither grave had a stone promptly, but Blake had to wait over a century, leading to some confusion about the correct burial spot, while Defoe’s fans stumped up for his rather fancy monument a mere 31 years after his death.